smerrill/grenadesandwich.com/2009-11-27-python-to-scala-2-7-check-your-spelling.md

 title: "Python to Scala 2.7: Check Your Spelling"
 created: 1259370442
 ---
-<p><strong>UPDATE:</strong> In the transition to my new blog, I had to add some linebreaks to get the Scala code to wrap properly.
-You can still <a href="https://github.com/smerrill/scala-norvig-spell-check">check out the code on GitHub</a> to get an idea of how I originally split out the linebreaks.</p>

 <p><a href="/node/10">Last time out</a>, I talked about the benefits of <a href="http://www.scala-lang.org/">Scala</a>, and why I'm looking at Scala and <a href="http://www.liftweb.net/">Lift</a>.</p>

 <p>In that spirit, I spent some time last weekend converting Peter Norvig's <a href="http://norvig.com/spell-correct.html">simple Python spell-checker</a> to Scala.
 I didn't do this conversion alone; I got some great answers from <a href="http://dcsobral.blogspot.com/">Daniel Sobral</a>, <a href="http://www.codecommit.com/blog/">Daniel Spiewak</a> and finally <A href="http://dwins.wordpress.com/">David Winslow</a> on <a href="http://stackoverflow.com/questions/1780459/how-can-i-approximate-pythons-or-operator-for-set-comparison-in-scala">Stack Overflow</a>.
 David provided the answer I needed for the best way to implement the matching function in Scala 2.7.</p>